open-telemetry/opentelemetry-dotnet/docs/metrics/extending-the-sdk/README.md

   belongs to the [OpenTelemetry](../../../src/OpenTelemetry/README.md) package) and implement the `Export` method.
 * Exporters can optionally implement the `OnShutdown` method.
-* Exporters should not throw exceptions from `Export`, and `OnShutdown`.
+* Exporters should not throw exceptions from `Export` and `OnShutdown`.
 * Exporters are responsible for any retry logic needed by the scenario.
 The SDK does not implement any retry logic.
 * Exporters should avoid generating telemetry and causing live-loop, this can be done via `OpenTelemetry.SuppressInstrumentationScope`.
-* Exporters receives a batch of `Metric`, and each `Metric` can contain many `MetricPoint`s.
+* Exporters receives a batch of `Metric`, and each `Metric` can contain 1 or more `MetricPoint`s.
 * Exporters should use `Activity.TagObjects` collection instead of `Activity.Tags` to obtain the full set of attributes (tags).
 * Exporters should use `ParentProvider.GetResource()` to get the `Resource`